Course Search 2024-2025

 Upper School Advanced Topics Curriculum

-In an effort to provide a rigorous alternative to the standardized curriculum and testing of AP courses, we have created a menu of Advanced Seminars for Seniors and selected Juniors that equal or exceed AP courses in terms of conceptual challenge, complexity of material, development of critical skills and overall preparation for college academics.
+In an effort to provide a rigorous alternative to the standardized curriculum and testing of AP courses, we have created a menu of Advanced Topics for seniors and selected juniors that equal or exceed AP courses in terms of conceptual challenge, complexity of material, development of critical skills and overall preparation for college academics.
 They are therefore among the most academically rigorous courses we offer.
 These courses, which are either one semester or full year, are proposed by faculty with a particular interest and expertise in a given field and are subject to a thorough peer-review process, overseen by a committee of experienced teachers with college teaching backgrounds, before being authorized by the School.
 The seminar format promotes critical thought and discussion, requires students to work independently and is flexible enough to encompass a broad range of course themes.
-In all Advanced Seminars, the level of reading, writing and critical discussion equals that found in a first-year college course.
-Seminars are small, and enrollment is by permission of the instructor.
+In all Advanced Topics courses, the level of reading, writing and critical discussion equals that found in a first-year college course.
+Advanced Topics courses are small, and enrollment is by permission of the instructor.

 Advanced Topics Fall 2024

-Students wishing to take an Advanced Seminar must submit a completed questionnaire and a graded writing sample to the relevant instructor.
+Students wishing to take an Advanced Topics course must submit a completed questionnaire and a graded writing sample to the relevant instructor.
 Interviews might be required, also.

 Anthropology of Childhood Games and Play